nick-prater/newstead-pre-school/content/policies/disciplinary.md

 3. Physical violence.
 4. Serious bullying or harassment.
 5. Deliberate damage to property.
-6. Conviction of a criminal offence relevant to the employee.s role.
+6. Conviction of a criminal offence relevant to the employee's role.
 7. Gross negligence.
 8. Serious insubordination.
-9. Misuse of the organisation.s property or name.
+9. Misuse of the organisation's property or name.
 10. Misuse of electronic communications which defames individuals or brings the organisation into disrepute.
 11. Bringing the organisation into serious disrepute.
 12. Serious incapability whilst on duty brought on by alcohol or illegal drugs.